Youssef535/coca-cola-landing-page/README.md

 # coca-cola-landing-page
-hello guys this is a fully responsive landing page use it and change the content
+### A fully responsive landing page using HTML5, CSS3, Slider